genericmedia24/lib/src/scroller/README.md

 ## New solution

-This library contains a {@link scroller!Scroller | Scroller} that combines the strong points of both packages to achieve smooth & simple, native & vanilla scrolling.
+This library contains a scroller that combines the strong points of both packages to achieve smooth & simple, native & vanilla scrolling.

-### Basic Example

-See [a live example](../examples/scroller.html) of the code below.
+Detailed documentation can be found in the source code.
+See a [live version](https://genericmedia24.github.io/lib/scroller.html) of the code below.

 ```html
 <!doctype html>